 Each fall and spring, the Police Division takes part in national drug take back events coordinated by the Drug Enforcement Agency (DEA).
 These events provide an easy way for residents to drop-off old and unused prescription drugs drive-thru style at the Municipal Services Center parking lot.
 Dates are posted on our event calendar and published in City newsletters.

-Upon request, the Police Division can provide firearms safety programs for various groups, focusing on responsible gun ownership topics and safety.
+Upon request, the Police Division can provide firearms safety programs for various groups, focusing on gun ownership topics and safety.

 Upon request, a police officer will visit and assess your home’s level of security free-of-charge.
 This includes assessing the effectiveness of door/window locks and security lighting.